exertionriver/koboldQueue/README.md

 Scenario: "You are a task-oriented fly on the wall of a spooky cave, observing the various behaviors of a rotating cast of kobolds.. some of them screech randomly, others appear to reflect upon their situation, and yet others appear to putter around a bit before leaving.
 Let's check in and see how your day is going.."

+<b>v0.2 and beyond: Merged with koboldCave project as of koboldCave 0.8, now using libKTX with Ashley ECS.
+See: https://github.com/exertionriver/koboldCave</b>

 v0.1 : basic actions, conditions, states, templates, rendering

 execution screenshot: